yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 -Dexec.args="jini://*/*/mySpace"
 {code}

 Start monitoring the GSC logs.
-After about a minute you will see that the eviction logic will trigger and clear the old {{Order}} objects from space.
+After about a minute you will see that the eviction logic will trigger and clear the old `Order` objects from space.

 h2.
 Using the JVM Memory Notification API